 The standard leash clips on to your dog's collar and away you go.
 We use standard nylon leashes for Howard and Piper and they work great.
 With consistency, you can use them to leash-train a puppy or adult dog, remembering never to let the dog be the boss by pulling, dragging or walking in front of you.

 The Retractable Dog Leash

-A retractable dog leash is ideal for giving well-behaved dogs a longer range, or when training your dog to come (the recall command).
+The retractable dog leash is ideal for giving well-behaved dogs a longer range, or when teaching your dog the recall command.

-Retractable leashes offer the dog a lot more freedom than any other kind of leash; this can be a good or a bad thing.
+Retractable leashes - aka extendable leashes - offer the dog a lot more freedom than any other kind of leash.
+This can be a very good or a very bad thing.
 They essentially allow your dog to roam as he pleases up to a range of 26 feet - although you can reel him in or lock the leash at a certain length with a button.

-Although retractable leashes are very popular, beware that they merely give the illusion of control.
+Although retractable leashes are very popular, beware that they really only give the illusion of control.
 If your dog is naughty and roams wherever he pleases without listening to you, it could be a very exhausting process pulling him back and reigning him in.
-Bear in mind it takes more than a few precious seconds to reign the dog in if he goes charging into the road.
-So it's definitely not for naughty dogs...
+And it takes more than a few precious seconds to reign the dog in if he goes charging into the road.

-However retractable leashes are handy for well-behaved dogs in a safe environment when you want to give them extra freedom to sniff about but can't let them off leash altogether.
+Having said that, retractable leashes are great for well-behaved dogs in a safe environment when you want to give them extra freedom to sniff about but can't let them off the leash altogether.
 They are also very useful for training the recall command: allow your dog the full length of the leash then call him (and offer a treat) while reigning him in.

 A halter leash redirects this tension to the area behind your dog's front legs.
 This is a sensitive area and so the dog is far less inclined to apply pressure through pulling.
-Instead he'll be far more comfortable walking at your pace.
-I haven't used a halter leash although they are recommended for dogs of all sizes including Shelties.
+Instead he'll be more comfortable walking at your pace.
+They are recommended for dogs of all sizes including Shelties.

 How to Care for a Shetland Sheepdog Puppy